JosephLai241/URS/README.md

 The file names will follow this format: `"r-SUBREDDIT-POST_CATEGORY DATE.[FILE_FORMAT]"`

-If you have searched for a specific keyword in a subreddit, file names are formatted as such: `"r-SUBREDDIT-Search-'KEYWORD' DATE.[FILE_FORMAT]"`.
+If you have searched for a specific keyword in a subreddit, file names are formatted as such: `"r-SUBREDDIT-Search-'KEYWORD' DATE.[FILE_FORMAT]"`

 ## Scraping Redditors